UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/2_intro_to_shell.md

 ```

 * Has the form **[&lt;username&gt;@&lt;host name&gt; &lt;present directory&gt;]$**
 * **&lt;user name&gt;** is the Unix user name (UCL user ID).
 * **&lt;host name&gt;** is the name of the computer that you are accessing.
 * **&lt;present directory&gt;** is the directory that the user is currently in.

-* Commands are typed after the prompt and executed by pressing return.
+* Takes commands typed after the prompt and executed by pressing return.
+* Controlled by a program called `bash`.

 Command Line Execution
 ----------------------